5 Fixes for “macOS Disk Utility Can't Repair This Disk” (Seagate Incl.)

 For Intel Macs, press and hold Command+R when restarting the Mac, then enter Mac password to enter the recovery mode.
 For M1 Macs, press and hold Power button until you see “Loading startup options”, then select Options and press Return.

-2. Choose Disk Utility and run First Aid to fix your disk under the recovery mode.
+2. Choose Disk Utility and run First Aid to fix your disk under the recovery mode.repair startup disk

-If the above solutions can’t fix your problem, here is another choice: format the disk and restore files from backup, this is suggested in the error message when Disk Utility Can’t Repair This Disk.
+If the above solutions can’t fix your problem, here is another choice: format the disk and restore files from backup, this is also suggested by Apple.
 This solution applies to fix macOS can’t repair disk of internal and external hard drive, also applies to portable storage devices such as USB as well.
 Here you can find the step-by-step instructions to fix macOS can't repair your disk by formatting.

 Step 1.
 Back up as many of our files as possible